itemis/fluffyj-archetype/README.md

 ## Build
 `mvn clean install`

+### Maven < 3.5.0
+When building with older Maven versions (looking at you, 3.3.9), make sure to activate the corresponding profile:

+`mvn clean install -Pmvn33`

+This is required, because Maven switched from Eclipse Aether to Maven Artifact Resolver since 3.5.0.

 ## Usage
 Generate a new project with this command:
 `mvn archetype:generate -B -DarchetypeGroupId=com.itemis -DarchetypeArtifactId=fluffyj.archetype -DarchetypeVersion=1.9.0-SNAPSHOT -DgroupId=de.my.groupid -DartifactId=de.my.groupid.artifactid -Dversion=1.0.0-SNAPSHOT -Dpackage=de.my.groupid.artifactid`

+Build the created project with `mvn clean install`.
+When building with Maven < 3.5.0, you need to activate the appropriate profile: `mvn clean install -Pmvn33`.

 ### Note on usage with Java >=16
 When running Maven with Java >16 make sure to use the latest archetype plugin version (currently 3.2.0).
 You can force the version by calling Maven like this: